horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-basics.md

 >**If you leave crypto funds on cryptocurrency exchange, or any type of custodial wallet, the funds are vulnerable to hacking or other types of data breaches.
 This happened a lot in the past and likely to happen in the future.**

-When your funds remain on the custodial wallet, the waller provider could feasibly freeze funds, restrict your usage, or even block you from your wallet/account without warning.
+When your funds remain on the custodial wallet, the wallet provider could feasibly freeze funds, restrict your usage, or even block you from your wallet/account without warning.

 Majority of the popular wallets out there are unfortunately of custodial nature.